Yofri/my-sql-cheatsheet/sql.md

 * TEXT a text string.
 * DATE a date formatted as YYYY-MM-DD.
 * REAL a decimal value.
+* VARCHAR a text of string with limit.
 * NULL special value that represents missing or unknown data.

 ### Constraints
+* AUTOINCREMENT
 * PRIMARY KEY columns can be used to uniquely identify the row.
 * UNIQUE columns have a different value for every row, more than once.
 * NOT NULL columns must have a value.